 Due to the current pandemic situation in China, the symposium will be held mainly online.
 Oral presentations is are preferred but poster presentations are also welcome.
 Please use Poster Template for ISE 2022 to compose your poster.
-You can send your poster to Sec@ise2022.org.
+You can send your poster to sec@ise2022.org.
 We will demonstrate all posters in the E-poster display room.
-An oral presentation is composed of 12 min Poster display room.
-An oral presentation is composed of 12 min Poster display room.
-An oral presentation is presentations.
-If you cannot show up in the session personally, you can send a pre-recorded video of the presentation to Sec@ise2022.org and the session chair can play it in the session.
+An oral presentation is composed of 12 min presentation + 3 min Q&A. Speakers should use English for the presentations.
+If you cannot show up in the session personally, you can send a pre-recorded video of the presentation to sec@ise2022.org and the session chair can play it in the session.